 - Transfer mixture to a large heavy-based saucepan.
 Bring to the boil over medium-high heat.
 Boil, stirring, for 10 minutes.

 - Remove from heat.
-Discard cinnamon, star anise and cloves.
 Set aside for 5 minutes to cool.
-Ladle into warm sterilised jars, seal and turn upside down for 2 minutes.
+Pour or ladle into warm sterilised jars, screw the lids on tightly, and turn upside down for 2 minutes.
 Turn upright and set aside until cooled.
-If your jars are absolutely rubbish, use Kleerview cellophane covers instead.
-Label, date and store for up to 2 months in a cupboard, and 2 months in the fridge once opened.
+If your jar lids are absolutely rubbish, use Kleerview cellophane covers instead and forgo the inverting step.

 - Drink the rest of the bottle of Grand Marnier and clean the jam from everything it has somehow covered in your kitchen.